leigupe/leigupe.github.io/_pages/about.md

 <!-- I lead the Penn Power Electronics Research Lab.
 My lab focuses on technology innovations centered around wide bandgap devices, high-frequency magnetic components, circuits and architectures, and others to improve the efficiency and shrink the requisite size of power conversion for a wide range of essential applications. -->

 Our research is deeply interdisciplinary, drawing from circuits, electromagnetics, optics, piezoelectricity, semiconductor devices, and control theory.
 If any of this sparks your interest, feel free to reach out!
 Here are a few of the areas we’re currently exploring:
-- Innovative power delivery: Inductive power transfer, integrated optical power delivery and sensing;
+- Innovative power delivery: Inductive power transfer, optical power delivery and sensing;
 - Miniaturized energy conversion: High-frequency circuits, wide-bandgap semiconductors, integrated power management, piezoelectric passives;
 - Powering medical technologies: MRI, ultrasound, X-rays, and implantable devices.